huggingface/transformers/docs/source/en/chat_templating.md

 ```

 Notice how the entire chat is condensed into a single string.
 If we use `tokenize=True`, which is the default setting,
 that string will also be tokenized for us.
-Blenderbot's chat template is very simple, however.
-To see a more complex
+To see a more complex template in action, though, let's use the
-template in action, let's use the `meta-llama/Llama-2-7b-chat-hf` model.
-Note that this model has gated access, so you
+`meta-llama/Llama-2-7b-chat-hf` model.
+Note that this model has gated access, so you will have to
-will have to [request access on the repo](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) if you want to run this code yourself:
+[request access on the repo](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) if you want to run this code yourself:

 ```python
 >>> from transformers import AutoTokenizer